-Jason Chorlins serves as the Firm’s banking practice leader and spearheads forensic and financial service investigative engagements.
-He advises clients on money laundering, internal corporate investigations, due diligence and regulatory compliance matters to help them manage risk.
+Jason Chorlins serves as the Firm’s banking practice leader and spearheads the Firm’s technology and innovation initiatives.
+He advises clients on money laundering, internal corporate investigations, customer due diligence, automation assessments and regulatory compliance matters to help them manage risk.

 He oversees anti-money laundering (AML) and Bank Secrecy Act (BSA) consulting engagements and assists financial institutions with transaction look-backs, risk assessments, BSA/AML/OFAC independent testing and customer due diligence reviews.
 He is an industry leader in assisting financial institutions to perform data and model system calibrations and validations for account and transaction surveillance systems.

 Since joining Kaufman Rossin in 2007, Jason has advised a wide range of financial institutions from small, privately owned banks to large, multinational institutions in the United States, Asia, Central America, South America and the Caribbean.

 Jason speaks frequently on BSA/AML and fraud matters across the country and was named the 2018 ACAMS AML Professional of the Year.
 He is a former professor at the University of Missouri-Columbia’s accountancy program and past president of the board of trustees of the FICPA Educational Foundation.
 He has been recognized as one of the top professionals under the age of 40 by The South Florida Business Journal, and as one of the Top 26 CPAs under the age of 36 by the Florida Institute of CPAs.